raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 </html>
 ```

-<i>Note that we use `url_for` here to let Flask find the correct files for us since we are generalizing.</i>
+<i>Note that we use `url_for` here to let Flask find the correct files for us.</i>

-Now, we can modify strip the other HTML files to their unique components:
+Now, we can strip the other HTML files to their unique components and let inheritance take care of the common components:

 `hello.html`: